Why aren’t there alcoholic beverage nutrition labels? Other foods and beverages have them. And they’re very helpful to consumers.

 - No fat whatsoever.
 On the other hand, most non-alcoholic beverages contain fat.

-As the following list demonstrates, the actual contents of different beverages vary widely.
-Therefore, it’s absolutely essential that consumers have specific nutritional information on all beverage labels for easy comparison.
+As the following list shows, the actual contents of different beverages vary widely.
+So it’s essential that consumers have specific nutritional facts on all beverage labels for easy comparison.

 |Beverage||Calories||Carbs (grams)||Fat (grams)|